mingjieb/mingjieb.github.io/_projects/UVMS.md

 related_publications: true
 ---

 This project was my undergraduate thesis, supervised by Prof. Xianbo Xiang at the School of Naval Architecture and Ocean Engineering, Huazhong University of Science and Technology.
-Two papers were published in this project: {% cite bi2019underwater%}, {% cite xiang2019underwater%}
+Two papers were published in this project: {% cite bi2019underwater xiang2019underwater%}

 ---
 ## Design, Hydrodynamics analysis and computation